Atry/lift-tutorial/README.rst

 X and Y, and cannot think of a good name, just call it X Flavoured Y, problem solved.

+We show throughout this tutorial, by adopting rank of function from J and piggybacking on integer set library, a neural network framework could be built with much less effort.

 LiFT can be served as a good starting point of your full-fledged neural network framework.
 And LiFT does not limit itself to neural network, it could also be a good choice if you need tensor and